Arthur Octavius Kitson: Kitson v. Playfair (1896)

 In 1896 Linda Kitson brought a legal action against Dr. William Playfair for an alleged breach of professional confidence.
+The case was tried in the High Court of Justice before Henry Hawkins.
 Leading physicians spoke in court in support of Playfair's conduct but the judge found such conduct unacceptable, in accord with prevailing public opinion on medical confidentiality.
 The jury awarded record-breaking damages of £12,000 against Playfair.
 The amount was then reduced by legal agreement to £9,200 on application for a new trial.
 According to historian Angus McLaren, writing in 1993:

 Biography of Captain Cook

-Walter Besant's biography entitled Captain Cook (vi+191 p.) was published in 1890 by Macmillan in the series Men of Action.
 In 1907 Kitson's biography Captain James Cook, R.N., F.R.S., "the Circumnavigator" (xvi+525 p.) was published in London by John Murray and in New York by E. P. Dutton.
 Kitson's dedication "to my wife Linda Douglas Kitson" immediately precedes the preface of his book.

 Kitson was given access by Joseph Chamberlain to some volumes of Colonial Records that were not yet available to the public and given information concerning a log of Captain Cook in the personal possession of Edward Ellis Morris.
 Kitson was also helped by Canon Frederick Bennett (1822–1903), whose mother was a cousin of Captain James Cook's wife Elizabeth.